rdkit/rdkit/Docs/Book/RDKit_Book.rst

 Enhanced Stereochemistry and substructure search
 ================================================

-The following table captures whether or not a substructure query (in the rows) matches a particular molecule (in the columns).
+Enhanced Stereochemistry may optionally be honored in substructure searches.
+The following table captures whether or not a substructure query
+(in the rows) matches a particular molecule (in the columns).

 +-----------------+-----------------+-----------------+-----------------+-----------------+-----------------+-----------------+-----------------+
 |                 | |EnhancedSSS_A| | |EnhancedSSS_B| | |EnhancedSSS_C| | |EnhancedSSS_D| | |EnhancedSSS_E| | |EnhancedSSS_F| | |EnhancedSSS_G| |